ginnypx1/NASAPhotoOfTheDay/README.md

 ## Instructions

 You can see NASA's Astronomy Photo of the day by simply opening the app.
-Clicking on the :star: icon in the lower left corner pulls up a view with all of the provided information about the photo.
+Clicking on the **Info** button in the upper-left-corner pulls up a view with all of the provided information about the photo.

 To share the photo, click the **Share** icon in the upper-left-hand corner of the photo view.